Isle of Wight Guru

 St Helens, Bembridge, Whitecliff Bay and Priory Bay are all popular spots with holidaymakers although not quite as hectic as Sandown and Shanklin.

-Bembridge has a huge great lifeboat station on stilts which is free to visit if you have time.
+Bembridge has a huge great lifeboat station on stilts, which is free to visit.

 Download the official PDF route from Visit Isle of Wight